Azure-Samples/contoso-chat/docs/workshop/docs/01-Tour-Guide-Setup/01-setup.md

 1. Click the green **<> Code** button in the top-right part of the page, click the **Codespaces** tab, and then click **Create codespace on aitour-WRK550**.

-1. This will launch a new browser tab = Tab 2️⃣.
+1. This will launch a new browser tab (Tab 2️⃣).
 It will take a few minutes for the CodeSpace to be ready for use.
-In the meantime, continue with the next sections.
+In the meantime, continue with the next steps.

-!!! abstract "Step 4: Open Azure Portal in tab 3️⃣"
+## Step 3: Open Azure Portal in Tab 3️⃣

-1. Open a new browser tab = Tab 3️⃣
+1. Open a new browser tab (Tab 3️⃣)
 1. Navigate to the [Azure Portal](https://portal.azure.com):
     ```
     https://portal.azure.com